 Managing freelance taxes can be . . . taxing, but it’s also a very educational experience.

-You’ve probably noticed some big ways you made your life a little more stressful than it needed to be on the tax front (myself very much included here).
-If you’re facing underpayment fees, a mountain of last-minute paperwork, or general disorganization, you know that you need to change your process for the next year and you have the opportunity to do this now for 2017.
+If you’re like me, you probably had some habits in the past that made your life a little more stressful than it needed to be when it comes time to pay your freelance taxes.
+If you’re facing underpayment fees, a mountain of last-minute paperwork or general disorganization, you know that you need to change your process for the next year and you have the opportunity to do this now for 2017.

-Pro Tips: If you aren’t already: start proactively planning your quarterly payments and rigorously documenting your business expenses.
+Pro tip: Start proactively planning your quarterly payments and rigorously documenting your business expenses.
 Also set some clear expectations with your clients for what they need to do to make your tax reporting as easy as possible.
 There’s no reason to continue doing this the hard way.

 Ben Shanbrom is a freelance writer, musician and copy editor who works with artists and clients within his native New Haven scene and well beyond.